East West College is committed to helping students achieve their educational goals.

-East West College can advise you on several different tuition and financing options, and our Financial Aid Department is dedicated to helping you develop an affordable and feasible payment plan.
+East West College can advise you on several different tuition and financing options.
+Work with our Financial Aid Department to develop an affordable and feasible payment plan.

 You can attend East West College either as a Program student or a Non-Diploma student, depending on what works best for you.

-Program students agree to complete the 800-hour EWC program within a limited time period and to fulfill all the terms in their Enrollment Agreement.
-For this, the college guarantees a tuition rate that is currently $16,600 for the complete program.
+Program students agree to complete the Massage Therapy program within a limited time period and to fulfill all the terms in their Enrollment Agreement.
+For this, the college guarantees a tuition rate that is currently $16,960 for the complete program.

 What other fees and expenses can I expect?